nanbowan-xu/MoE-GNN/README.md

-# EMAIL
+# MoE-GNN
-EMAIL: Equivariant Message Attention Interaction Learning on Graphs for Drug Discovery
+A Mixture of Equivariant Graph Neural Networks for for Drug Discovery

 # Dependency
 The details can be seen ``` email.yaml```